Precision Mensuration

 9x20 lathe

-Sometimes I want to know sound pressure changes of equipment or re-equalize my
+Sometimes I want to know sound pressure levels of

 home theater systems.